What About the Family?

 When evaluating mobility programs, employee experience surveys are the norm.
 But many attendees, at the Beijing event especially, made the point that the opinions of partners should be solicited as well.

 After all, the days are long gone when partners simply tagged along on an international assignment for the “adventure.”
 More often than not, partners have their own careers, and they’re equally, if not more, engaged with their family’s dependents on a daily basis.
 Clearly, they’re the right people to ask about how ideal the assignment experience is for their family.

 This more inclusive survey feedback can be valuable for two reasons:

-- The organisation may want to consider revising its policies or exception practices if the surveys indicate the programme is not addressing common family situations
+- The organization may want to consider revising its policies or exception practices if the surveys indicate the program is not addressing common family situations

 - Employees talk.
 Partners talk.
-The last thing an organiation needs is an undercurrent of dissatisfaction related to family experiences that might keep others from stepping up for important assignments.
+The last thing an organization needs is an undercurrent of dissatisfaction related to family experiences that might keep others from stepping up for important assignments.

-Integrate organisational Diversity & Inclusion initiatives into the assignment process
+Integrate organizational Diversity & Inclusion initiatives into the assignment process

 There’s a very clear connection between Diversity & Inclusion and family-friendly mobility benefits.
-At the insideMOBILITY sessions, Mobility teams described how they’re working hard to make their policies and programmes free of bias.
-They know they can’t structure their relocation plans and assignee benefit packages assuming every couple is legally married, opposite sex or single-income.
+At the insideMOBILITY sessions, Mobility teams described how they’re working hard to make their policies and programs free of bias.
+They know they can’t structure their relocation plans and assignee benefit packages assuming every couple is legally married, opposite sex, or single-income.